-The Cooperative shall extend up to five spans of single-phase primary electric distribution facilities to a permanent single family residence at no cost to the Member constructed along and immediately adjacent to any existing road right of way limits having been legally dedicated for public use by a governmental authority.
+The Cooperative shall extend up to five spans of single-phase primary electric distribution facilities to a permanent single-family residence at no cost to the Member constructed along and immediately adjacent to any existing road right of way limits having been legally dedicated for public use by a governmental authority.

-A permanent single family residence is defined as a home used year round for habitation with its own water system, sewage system and permanent foundation.
+A permanent single-family residence is defined as a home used year-round for habitation with its own water system, sewage system and permanent foundation.

 The Cooperative will supply the service conductor from the transformer to the service point.
-Residential Service exceeding 320 Amps in size will be evaluated on a case-by-case basis in the same way as a single phase commercial service (see section 2.
-Commercial).
+Residential Service exceeding 320 Amps in size will be evaluated on a case-by-case basis.